jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 01/14/23: Added support for non-ascii symbols in anchor links (with the `luautf8` Luarocks module)
 * 01/05/23: Added `+` as a valid unordered list or unordered to-do list marker (requested in [issue #112](https://github.com/jakewvincent/mkdnflow.nvim/issues/112))
 * 01/02/23: Automatic links (URLs enclosed in `<` + `>` and lacking the usual markdown link syntax that are automatically rendered as links when compiled into HTML) will now be followed
 * 10/08/22: Create links using the system clipboard content as the link's source